Codesamp-Rohan/alaric/README.md

 - **Pear App & Room Store** - Run and manage all Pear apps and rooms in one place.
 - **Decentralized by Design** - do not depend on centralized servers.
 - **User Friendly** - Simple, innovative, and efficient UI for smooth navigation
-- **Lightning Payment** - allowing the premium apps to run for minutes by paying on Sats
+- **Lightning Payment** - allowing the premium apps to run after one time payment using Sats

 ## 🔥 Important Notice